-Defining WAF exceptions · Cloudflare Web Application Firewall (WAF) docs
+Defining WAF exceptions

 You define WAF exceptions in a given context — zone level or account level — and they apply only to that context.
 For example, if you define a WAF exception that skips all remaining rules at the account level, the WAF rules at the zone level will still be evaluated.

-Define the exception expression using the Firewall Rules language.
+Define the exception expression using the Rules language .
 If there is a match for the expressions of several WAF exceptions, the WAF will consider the exception with the highest priority.

 Additional notes